-This project, designed by JDavis Architects, is a prominent new high-rise office building anchoring Glenwood Avenue in downtown Raleigh that took 20 month span to shoot.
+One Glenwood and the Origin are both projects designed by JDavis Architects, in the new Bloc 83 commercial district anchoring Glenwood avenue in downtown Raleigh.
+The first building is a prominent new high-rise office tower that took 20 month span to shoot.
 For real, sometimes architectural photography includes playing the long game.

 Completed in spring 2019, photography commenced during much more innocent, mask-free days that September as reflected in the street activity below.
 Just beyond you can spy candy-striped roof of Snoopy’s Hot Dogs, a familiar staple to the area for four decades, that would eventually close in March 2021.

 That winter we faced countless weather delays only to be followed by the world grinding to a halt due to COVID-19.
 As my photography work began to resume, the entire first-floor was boarded up with plywood for weeks in response to the vandalization that occurred to countless downtown Raleigh buildings following the peaceful civil rights protests.

 Eventually during the summer of 2020, we were able to access inside, capturing the lobby and tenant amenities overlooking downtown Raleigh.

 As those familiar with downtown Raleigh may observe from these first pictures, the adjacent Tower Two was just beginning construction.
 The generous glazing combined with LED-lighting allowed for some interesting combinations with colorful sunsets.